 - For clarity calculating fees, contact Building Department staff for assistance: (831) 899-6825, email@example.com.

 - Fees Based on Fire Rating Type IIB, IIB, IV, VB

-4. Request City ADU Water Allocation : If additional water is needed, you may submit the City’s ADU Water Allocation Application to be placed on the ADU Water Allocation.
+4. Request City ADU Water Allocation : If additional water is needed, you may submit the City’s ADU Water Allocation Application to request an ADU Water Allocation.
 The cost is $2,500 per (1) fixture unit ( or .01 Acre Feet) up to a maximum water allocation of 6.8 fixture units ( or .068 Acre Feet) per ADU.
 See attached ADU Water Allocation Policy.
 Please include your MPWMD Water Permit Application and a PDF copy of the existing and proposed floor plans showing all water fixtures and appliances.
 Submit all documents to the City’s Housing Program Manager.
 The City’s Water Allocation Committee will review your application to issue a Water Allocation approval.

 5. Submit Water Permit Application: Review MPWMD's water permit process guidelines.
 Electronically submit one set of the approved building plans, your City Water Allocation Approval form (if applicable) and your Water Permit Application to the MPWMD.
 The water permit process takes approximately one week to prepare documents for notarized signature and recording.
 A Water Permit is issued after the documents record, payment is received, and the Water Permit is signed.